 The safety devices are primarily detection devices used to prevent accidentally striking a vehicle and/or the striking or entrapment of persons near the gate.
 Careful thought needs to be given to the overall installation to determine where risks of striking or entrapment of a person might occur and then what device(s) needs to be installed to prevent such occurrence.

 The ASTM F2200 standard requires that gates to be automated are constructed in a manner to prevent accidental injury.
 Included in this standard are requirements for the spacing of pickets, the "screening" of areas that might lead to entrapment and methods to prevent gates from falling over.

 Designing and installing or upgrading and existing system to meet these standards requires the provider you choose have the necessary training and knowledge to provide you a safe system.
 Installing all of the required safety devices is not cheap, but compared to the cost of damage, injury or even death, it can be a bargain for you as the end user.

 Our people strive to maintain the needed knowledge and training to make sure the systems we install comply with these standards.
 We also try our best to make sure the systems we repair that we may not have installed are compliant with the standards and will alert you to any unsafe or non-compliant conditions we observe.
 If the safety issue is dire, we may even refuse to repair a system for your and our protection.

 Worried that your installation may not meet these standards?
-Call us today and we'll be glad to exam your system and let you know what may need to be done to protect you, your residents and your visitors from an unsafe system.
+Contact us today and we'll be glad to inspect your system and let you know what may need to be done to protect you, your residents and your visitors from an unsafe system.